 You’ll find that once you’re running your new Display campaigns, you won’t get the same volume of conversions or as high of a conversion rate on the Search network.

 When this happens, you’ll want to start optimizing towards micro conversions.

-Now, once you have everything ready, it’s time for you to have an arsenal of different call to actions, something that I like to call “value baits”.
+Now, once you have everything ready, it’s time for you to have an arsenal of different calls to action, something that I like to call “value baits”.

-The goal here is to now find which offers appeal the most to certain types of AdWords Display Network visitors.
+The goal here is to now find which offers appeal the most to certain types of Google Ads Display Network visitors.

-Before you dive into creating your own Display Network campaigns, it’s important that you don’t treat the AdWords Display Network as brand awareness.
+Before you dive into creating your own Display Network campaigns, it’s important that you don’t treat the Google Ads Display Network as brand awareness.